nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 mnemonic and the second element is a custom error data.

-Some FA2 implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones: define custom error mnemonics and use fail with one of the error types defined above.
+Some FA2 implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones: define custom error mnemonics and fail with one of the error types defined above.

 ## Implementing Different Token Types With FA2